Computer Setup

 - Run

 .
-Atom should open to a blank file, thezshrc
+VS Code should open to a blank file, thezshrc

 file.
 Inside this file, type or copy-and-paste in:eval "$(rbenv init -)"